Hazards Planning Center

 Tanya Stern

 Tanya Washington Stern is the deputy director for planning, engagement, and design at the DC Office of Planning.
-She is leading the integration of the topic of resilience into Washington, D.C'.s comprehensive plan for the first time.
+She is leading the integration of the topic of resilience into the Washington, D.C. comprehensive plan for the first time.
 Stern also partners with district, regional, and federal agencies on climate adaptation, resilience, and flood management initiatives.
 In addition, she is a key agency partner for Washington, D.C.'s 100 Resilient Cities initiative.
-She previously served as office's chief of staff and was the project manager for the 2013 Height Master Plan.
+She previously served as the office's chief of staff and was the project manager for the 2013 Height Master Plan.
 Stern has served in the government of the District of Columbia since 2004 and has held positions in the Executive Office of the Mayor, the Office of Property Management, and the Department of Parks and Recreation.
 She also has over 10 years of nonprofit experience.
 Stern holds a master's degree in City Planning from the University of Pennsylvania and Six Sigma Green Belt certification, and she is a Certified Public Manager.

 Presenter